 What Are Bifocal Lenses?

 If you are struggling to see things far away or up close, you may be farsighted or nearsighted.
 Nearsightedness is caused by the visual image being focused in the front of the retina instead of directly on it.
 This causes objects in the distance to look blurred.
 Farsightedness is when the visual image is focused behind the retina.
 This causes near objects to look blurry.
 Both kinds of vision can be aided with the proper prescribed glasses.
 However, it is possible to be both farsighted and nearsighted.
 To correct this kind of vision, you need bifocal lenses.
-At Today’s Vision Creekside, our teams at our The Woodlands and Tomball locations provide the vision testing you need to find what lenses are right for you.
+At Today’s Vision Creekside, our teams at our Tomball location provide the vision testing you need to find what lenses are right for you.

 Benefits of Bifocal Lenses